jenova-marie/ninshubur/README.md

 ## 🪷 What This Bot Does

-The work happens in **two sacred phases**, both bounded by a strict consent allowlist:
+The work happens in **two sacred phases**, both bounded by a strict consent allowlist and **both invoked manually from the command line**:

 ```
    ┌─────────────────────┐         ┌─────────────────────────┐
    │   Phase I — Gather  │   ───►  │   Phase II — Understand │
    │                     │         │                         │
-   │   Listen + scrape   │         │   Tag, group, embed,    │
+   │   Scrape Priestess  │         │   Tag, group, embed,    │
-   │   Priestess words   │         │   answer questions      │
+   │   words into        │         │   answer questions      │
-   │   into PostgreSQL   │         │   via RAG               │
+   │   PostgreSQL        │         │   via RAG               │
    └─────────────────────┘         └─────────────────────────┘
-        Phase I is live              Phase II is on-demand
-        (the bot stays running)      (you run CLI commands)
+        Both phases are entirely on-demand.
+        Ninshubur is a CLI tool — there is no daemon,
+        no live listener, no background process.
+        She acts only when you invoke her.

    Both phases respect USER_IDS — only the listed speakers are persisted.
 ```

-**Phase I — The Scrape.** Ninshubur logs into the Temple's Discord guild as a bot, walks every configured channel (text, voice, forum, media), and writes **only messages authored by users listed in `USER_IDS`** into PostgreSQL via Drizzle ORM.
-Every other message — congregant chatter, replies, casual conversation — is silently dropped at `upsertMessage()` time, before any data is written to disk.
-She does this two ways:
+**Phase I — The Scrape.** When Jenova runs `pnpm cli backfill`, Ninshubur briefly logs into Discord, walks the configured channels' history through Discord's REST API, and writes **only messages authored by users listed in `USER_IDS`** into PostgreSQL via Drizzle ORM.
+Any message from someone not in `USER_IDS` is filtered out during the scrape and never persisted.
+When the backfill completes, Ninshubur disconnects and exits — the next invocation is a brand-new login.

-- **Backfill** — historical sweep that walks backward through every channel, examining each message and persisting only the ones from listed speakers
-- **Live** — gateway events (`messageCreate`, `messageUpdate`, `messageDelete`, `threadCreate`, etc.) keep the archive current; same allowlist applies in real time

-The result is an archive of the High Priestesses' teaching corpus — their morning greetings, their lessons, their answers to questions, their personal reflections — without any record of who *asked* the question or who *replied* to whom (unless the replier is also a listed Priestess).
+The result is an archive of the High Priestesses' teaching corpus — their morning greetings, their lessons, their answers to questions, their personal reflections — captured at the moments Jenova chooses to run a scrape.
+There is no record of who *asked* a question or who *replied* to whom (unless the replier is also a listed Priestess), and no record at all between scrapes.

 **Phase II — The Analysis.** Once messages are in PostgreSQL, the analysis pipeline organizes them so you can actually *use* the archive: